The five Chinese elements of life—earth, metal, water, wood, and fire—are phases or movements of yin and yang energy.

 When the five elements are flowing in balance, yin and yang are in balance, and you are healthy.
 Imbalances lead to problems.

-Here's a little information about the five Chinese elements, potential imbalances, and essential oils to help correct imbalances, based mostly on information from Aromatherapy for Healing the Spirit: Restoring Emotional and Mental Balance with Essential Oils and The Healing Intelligence of Essential Oils.
+Here's a little information about the five Chinese elements, potential imbalances, and essential oils to help correct imbalances, based mostly on information from Aromatherapy for Healing the Spirit and The Healing Intelligence of Essential Oils.

 Earth is energy in its descending yin stage.
 Imbalances may lead to: